AdaCore/training_material/courses/fundamentals_of_ada/adv_120_advanced_privacy.rst

 -----------------

 * Partial view may be abstract even if Full view is not
-* If Full view is abstract, Private view has to be so
+* If Full view is abstract, private view has to be so

    .. code:: Ada